bwsturm/metis_bootcamp/Week2/Luther/template.md

 #### Question/need:
+I would like to build a house price predictor for my home town of Pleasanton, CA.

 #### Description of my sample of movies and/or other data:
+I plan to use Zillow data for this project.
+I will be limiting my predictor to Single Family homes.
+The type of data I plan to scrap from Zillow includes:
+1. Year Built (Integer)
+1. Heating (Categorical)
+1. Cooling (Categorical)
+1. Parking (Integer)
+1. Bedrooms (Integer)
+1. Lot Size (Continuous variable)
+1. Floor Size (Continuous variable)
+1. Fireplace (Boolean)
+1. Ceiling Fan (Boolean)
+1. Room Count (Integer)
+1.

 #### Characteristics of each movie and/or other entities: